US-GHG-Center/RetrievalToolbox.jl/docs/src/functions/atmosphere_functions.md

 !!! tip
     Users also must ensure that `atmosphere_element_statevector_update!` is called *after* iterations are complete if they want to e.g. calculate some atmospheric quantity corresponding to the final state inferred by the retrieval.

+Note that the code snipped shows explicit loops over all atmosphere elements `atm_e` of some atmosphere `atm`.

 ## List of atmosphere functions